janvanmansum/dd-dans-deposit-to-dataverse/docs/index.md

 Note that it is therefore possible for an update deposit to disable permission requests on a dataset, but not to enable them.

 ### Importing pre-staged files

+#### Overview
 Pre-staged files are files that are uploaded to the final location in storage prior to running the `import` command.
-The `import` can import datasets with pre-staged files using information from [dd-migration-info](https://dans-knaw.github.io/dd-migration-info/).
+For this to work the location must conform to the storage scheme that Dataverse uses.
+Unfortunately this scheme does not seem to be documented.

+For the migration from EASY the following procedure is envisioned:

+1. Import a batch of deposits the regular way, so without prestaging files.
+2. Test metadata mapping + fix problems in software.
+3. Remove Dataverse, including database, but excluding files in file storage (object store or disk).
+4. Reinstall Dataverse and other components.
+5. Import batch again, but now with pre-staged files.

+#### Mechanics
+To be able to import pre-staged files `dd-dans-deposit-to-dataverse` needs some metadata about those files.
+This metadata can be loaded into a database by [`dd-migration-info`](https://dans-knaw.github.io/dd-migration-info/){:target=_blank} after step 2 and then accessed in step 5 by `dd-dans-deposit-to-dataverse`.

 ARGUMENTS
 ---------